cloudnoize/CodeAnalysis/MicroLock.md

  - if locking fails, we degrade to the **slowpath** locking, passing it the  `MaxSpins, MaxYields` template parameters which defies the behaviour of the slow path
  - I don't understand the assertion and comment above the call  `lockSlowPath doesn't call waitBit(); it just shifts...`  i..e. why not use waitBit() .
  - --
-- lockSlowPath() - Perfoms few strategies to wait for the lock
+- lockSlowPath() - Preforms few waiting strategies for the lock to be free.
 -